COVID-19 HEALTH AND SAFETY INFORMATION AND RULES:

 Can we bring our own food?

-During the spring and summer season our concession locations offer a variety of hot food items, snacks and beverages.
+During the spring season our concession locations operate on weekends, offering a variety of hot food items, snacks and beverages.
 Visitors are also permitted to bring in their own food packed from home.
 Purchased food from outside restaurants or food-service providers is not permitted inside Storybook Gardens.
 Barbeques are also not permitted inside Storybook Gardens.
 Admission to Storybook Gardens includes in and out privileges.

 Are there facilities for babies?